 Snow Removal by Property Owners

 Property owners are responsible for removing snow from sidewalks and driveways.
 Snow should be placed on private property to prevent unsafe road conditions and bills for County cleanup or vehicles damaged by snow deposited on the roadway.
 If it is unavoidable, push snow into the ditch and off the shoulder to the right of the driveway when coming to the road.

 When removing snow from your driveway, push snow off the shoulder and into the ditch.
 Leaving snow on the shoulder may cause unsafe roadways and may damage the plow and truck.

 Remove Vehicles from Roads

-All county roads are established as snow routes; parking vehicles within the right-of-way shall be prohibited for any reason following snowfalls exceeding one inch, or freezing rain in any amount, until:
+All county roads are established as snow routes; parking vehicles within the right-of-way is prohibited for any reason following snowfalls exceeding one inch, or freezing rain in any amount, until:

 - 48 hours after the roads have been plowed and/or are no longer blowing shut due to drifted snow; and

 - County snow removal operations are completed, with the roads fully open to traffic.